How To Check Laptop Battery Status And Level In Terminal In Linux

 Upower not just display the battery status, but also the complete details of the installed battery such as model, vendor name, serial no, state, voltage etc.

-However, you can only display the status of the battery by with combination of upower and grep commands as shown below.
+You can also display the status of the battery only by with combination of upower and grep commands as shown below.

 $ upower -i $(upower -e | grep BAT) | grep --color=never -E "state|to\ full|to\ empty|percentage"